 Federal, state, county or city governments could also be held responsible for aspects of the commercial vehicle accident due to their involvement in the design, construction, and maintenance of the highway where the crash occurred.
 This element can be further complicated by the fact that some governmental entities have sovereign immunity and cannot be sued, while others have limited or no immunity.

 The crash could also be due to a design or manufacturing defect in the truck itself.
-This question can become very complex if the allegedly defective part or parts could also implicate one or more contractors or subcontractors.
+This question can become very complex if the allegedly defective part or parts could also implicate one or more contractors or subcontractors, and could be answered with the help of a Tampa truck collision lawyer.

 - In 76% of fatal crashes involving large trucks and 80% of injury crashes involving large trucks, the first harmful event (the first event during a crash that caused injury or property damage) was a collision with another motor vehicle.